Moritz Seider Game Preview: Red Wings vs. Bruins

 Seider Stats vs. the Bruins

-- The Bruins have given up 11 goals in total (only 1.6 per game), which ranks first in the NHL for the fewest goals allowed.
+- The Bruins have conceded 16 goals in total (only 1.6 per game), the least in the NHL.

 |2023-2024 Season